BY SOFO ARCHON

 In my case, this is exactly what happened.
 Readers who I’ve never met decide to donate part of their income to support my work.
 Of course, I never write with the intention of an external reward.
 To me, the very process of writing is rewarding in itself, but I have to admit, it feels nice when I receive thank-you messages from readers or when they express their gratitude to me in the form of a donation.
 The problem arises when one does something because one expects to receive something in return.
 Not that it’s inherently bad to expect a reward, but because the universe just doesn’t seem to be working this way.
 That is, if what you’re putting out to the world isn’t coming from the heart, people will sooner or later recognize it and will not be willing to support your work.
 On the contrary, if your work is coming from a place of unconditional love, it’s very likely that you’ll receive love back, in one form or another.

-Consider this: we possess the scientific know-how and the technological means to create a world of abundance where all people alive would have enough to fulfill their needs and basic desires.
+Consider this: we possess the scientific know-how and the technological means to create a world of abundance where all people alive could have enough to fulfill their needs.
 If only we put our knowledge into practice, imagine how much more free we’d be to do what we enjoy.
 The problem is that most of us don’t believe such a thing is feasible – we’ve been brainwashed to think that happiness, just like money, is scarce, and hence that not everyone can cherish life.
 Not surprisingly, we find ourselves trapped in a constant struggle, competing and deceiving each other, doing work that we don’t care for and which is completely irrelevant to our well-being.

 It’s about time we rethink the way we live and start making concrete changes on both an individual and social level.
 It’s about time we stop wasting our time and energy on things that bring us suffering, and instead focus on creating gifts of love that help turn the world into a more beautiful place.
-Then and only then will we be able to find contentment and coexist in harmony with our fellow human beings.
+Then and only then will we be able to find contentment and coexist in harmony with each other.